Suzuki Ertiga: Toyota Rumion

 The Indian-built second-generation Ertiga is rebadged and marketed by Toyota as the Toyota Rumion, which is offered as an entry-level MPV model in various African countries.
 The "Rumion" nameplate was previously used for the Japanese market Corolla Rumion hatchback.
-It debuted in October 2021 in South Africa, which the model is offered in S, SX and TX grade levels.
+It debuted in October 2021 in South Africa, which the model is offered in S, SX and TX trim levels.
 It was also introduced in Egypt in January 2022.